 5. Give yourself extra time.

-Schedule some extra time to get to the airport or your destination.
-It can reduce the chances that your child — or you — will feel overloaded by the stress of hurrying through a new situation.
+Schedule some extra time to get to the airport, bus or train station, or your destination.
+It can reduce the chances that your child — or you — will feel overwhelmed by the stress of hurrying through a new situation.
 It may also prevent an anxiety-related meltdown.

-And if at any point during your travel you’re feeling stressed, don’t hesitate to take a break for yourself.
+And if you’re feeling stressed, take a break for yourself.
 If you can stay calm, it can help keep your child calm, too.

-6. Look for quiet corners during airport waits.
+6. Look for quiet corners during travel waits.

-Try taking a walk around the terminal to look for a quiet corner.
-Many airports also have activity centers, which your child might enjoy if they’re not too crowded.
+Try taking a walk around to look for a quiet corner.
+Many airports have activity centers, which your child might enjoy if they’re not too crowded.
 And some airports are adding sensory-friendly rooms for travelers.
 If traveling by train, check if there are Quiet Cars available.
 These cars cater to passengers who want to be away from sound and other activities.

 7. Be strategic in your boarding options.

-Many airlines make accommodations for families that need extra support.
+Many airlines make accommodations for families who need extra support.
 Call ahead to see what can be done to help.
-Some airlines offer pre-boarding, but if your child might do better getting on the plane after everybody, ask if that’s an option.
+Some airlines offer pre-boarding.
+But if your child might do better getting on the plane after everybody else, ask if that’s an option.
 If traveling by train or bus, ask ahead if they stagger boarding.

-Other things to consider are arranging for aisle or bulkhead seating for some extra room and letting the flight attendants know your child may need a little extra assistance.
-Be sure to stress there’s no danger, but that you want them to be aware.
+Other things to consider are arranging for aisle or bulkhead seating for some extra room.
+You could also let the flight attendants know that your child may need a little extra assistance.
+Be sure to stress that there’s no danger — you just want them to be aware.

 8. Let your child get used to travel and vacation clothes.

-If you’re traveling to a different climate, don’t forget to consider that your child may need time to get used to clothes for a different season.
-Let your child try on and try out bathing suits in the shower or bathtub to make sure they’re still comfortable.
+If you’re traveling to a different climate, your child may need time to get used to clothes for another season.
+Let your child try on and try out bathing suits in the shower or bathtub to make sure they’re comfortable.

-If possible, let your child choose clothing to pack.
-Many kids with sensory processing issues have distinct preferences.
+If possible, let your child choose which clothing to pack.
+Many kids with sensory processing challenges have distinct preferences.
 Sticking with familiar clothing for a trip means one less stressor to manage.

 9. Bring familiar foods with you.